Bright Futures & University Guidance

-We also have some useful interactive careers programmes on the school intranet that can be accessed at school, or from home.
+We also have some useful interactive Bright Futures programmes on the school intranet that can be accessed at school, or from home.
 They are designed to help you find out about which careers and courses might suit you, and to discover more about individual career areas.
-Log on to the careers page of the school intranet to find out more!
+Log on to the Bright Futures page of the school intranet to find out more!

 CV & Interview Preparation

 Leaving school with a good CV and interview experience is increasingly important.